 - Your sex: Women are more likely to develop rheumatoid arthritis while men are at higher risk of developing gout.

 - Age: The risk of many types of arthritis ( E.g Osteoarthritis, Gout, Rheumatoid Arthritis) increases with age.

-- Old joint injuries: People who have injured their joints before are at higher risk of developing Arthritis.
+- Old joint Pains: People who have harmed their joints before are at higher risk of developing Arthritis.

 - Unhealthy Weight: An excess of weight puts unnecessary stress on your joints such as your knees, hips and spine.
 People with obesity are at higher risk of developing arthritis.

 - Family history: Some types of arthritis are passed on through genes.
 So you may be at a higher risk of developing types of arthritis when your family members have had it.

 - Work: Repetitive heavy lifting can prove bad for your joints.
 Jobs that require you to carry out such physical activity on a day to day increases your risk of developing osteoarthritis.
 Jobs such as farmer, cleaner, builder, construction.